 The major advantage of using a debit card is convenience.
 One swipe with a pocket size card can buy you anything.
 Yet, in school cafeterias, using cash for lunch can be more beneficial than using a debit card.
-Dr. Wansink and his team discovered that students who paid with cash, as opposed to a debit card, made healthier choices.
+Brian Wansink, PhD, and David Just PhD, Cornell University Professors and Co-Founders of the Smarter Lunchooms Movement, discovered that students who paid with cash, as opposed to a debit card, made healthier choices.
 Those using cash increased the percentage of money spent on healthy food by 30% compared to those using debit cards.
 Currently, 62% of public schools use some form of cashless payment method and by 2012, it is estimated that this number will increase up to 80%.
 The trend of converting to cashless payment can unknowingly direct students of United States' public schools toward unhealthy eating choices and obesity.

 For more information about the Smarter Lunchrooms Movement, please visit: smarterlunchrooms.org